COprivacy/ControledeEstoque/replit.md

 ## Overview

 A simple inventory management web application designed for Brazilian small businesses (minimarkets, retail shops).
-The system provides product management, point-of-sale (PDV) functionality with barcode scanning, sales tracking, and reporting features.
+The system provides product management, point-of-sale (PDV) functionality with barcode scanning, sales tracking, reporting features, and Brazilian invoice (NF-e/NFC-e) emission through Focus NFe API integration.
 Built with a focus on simplicity and mobile-first design for on-the-go inventory management.

+**Important:** Each user configures their own Focus NFe account credentials, ensuring the developer assumes no fiscal costs or responsibilities.

 ## User Preferences